brimmt/La_Crimes_Data/README.md

 This is a database project where I practiced coding in Python, Pandas, and Matplotlib to analyze and visualize data.
+The data was pulled from https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8/about_data